corlinp/whisperer/README.md

 ## Features

 - Lives in your menu bar for easy access
+- Two recording modes:
+  - Hold the right Option key to record (hold-to-record)
-- Hold the right Option key to start recording your voice
+  - Quickly tap the right Option key to start recording, tap again to stop (toggle mode)
+- Select your preferred input device directly from the menu bar
+- Automatically stops recording after 5 minutes to prevent accidental long recordings
 - Automatically transcribes your speech using OpenAI's GPT-4o-transcribe model
 - Injects the transcribed text into your active text field
 - Works system-wide in any application
 - Configurable prompt for improved transcription context
 - Tracks usage metrics including total transcriptions, time, and cost
+- Ignores recordings under 0.5 seconds in hold-to-record mode to prevent accidental transcriptions
 - Completely open source with no external dependencies

 ## Requirements